veebch/bbq/README.md

-# The Quote Scraper Python Stylee
+# The Quote Scraper, Python Stylee